-Attested: Caluvio seems like the best spelling to take from RC's 3 manuscripts, whose relevant parts are shown under galluvio, where two juxtaposed handwritten lower-case letters look fractionally more likely to be uu (= uv in modern handwriting) than to be un.
+Attested: Caluvio seems like the best spelling to take from the Ravenna Cosmography's 3 manuscripts, whose relevant parts are shown under galluvio, where two juxtaposed handwritten lower-case letters look fractionally more likely to be uu (= uv in modern handwriting) than to be un.

 Where: Probably the mouth of one of the rivers flowing into Morecambe Bay.
 Best guess = the extensive saltmarsh between Carnforth and Warton Crag hill-fort, at the mouth of the river Keer.

 Name Origin: Cal- has many potential origins, including PIE *kal- ‘hard’, *kal- ‘beautiful’, *kal- ‘cup’, and *gal- ‘to call’, but best guess =

 *kel- ‘hill’, referring to Warton Crag.
 The ending -uvio looks like one more instance of the *uba/*oba ‘water, river’ element discussed here.

 Notes: The Keer is a very bendy river, so its name may derive from PIE *(s)ker- ‘to bend, to turn’, as discussed for Corinium/Cirencester.
 Caluvio might survive in the names Over Kellet and Nether Kellet.